 Protect The Area

 Cover the surrounding area with a tarp.
 Make sure floors are well covered before proceeding.
-Before painting, apply painter’s tape where the wall meets the brick, as well as the mantel or any surround that you don’t want to get paint on.
+Before painting, use painter’s tape where the wall meets the brick, as well as the mantel or any surround that you don’t want to get paint on.

 Clean the Brick